My Yonge Street Strip.

 If you grew up in the city of Toronto and bought records during the 70's you no doubt would have visited Sam the Record Man.
 Sam's flagship location with its iconic spinning record neon sign at 347 Yonge Street was a Toronto landmark for decades.

-I lived all of my teenage years during the 70's decade and once I started earning my own money I would buy the odd record.
-I bought my first record, Elton John Greatest Hits in 1976.
-Although I wasn’t a huge buyer of music, I gravitated more to the chart topping 45’s than I did the long play albums when I was a teenager.
+I lived all of my teenage years in Toronto during the 70's decade and once I started earning my own money I would buy the odd record.
+I bought my first ever record, Elton John Greatest Hits in 1976.
+Although I wasn’t a huge buyer of music, I gravitated more to the chart topping 45’s than I did the long play albums back when I was a teenager.
 I could buy five or six hit singles for the same price as a single album.
-I had a pretty large stack of those little singles records with the big hole in the middle.
-Whenever I did buy an LP album it was usually a greatest hits record.
-Any albums that I did buy were from my favorite bands like the Rolling Stones, the Cars, Aerosmith, Supertramp, Fleetwood Mac and KISS.
+I had a pretty large stack of those little records with the big hole in the middle.
+Whenever I did buy an album it was usually a greatest hits record from my favorite bands like the Rolling Stones, the Cars, Aerosmith, Supertramp, Fleetwood Mac and KISS.

 During my later teenage years there wasn’t a better way to spend a Friday night than one which included a visit to Sam the Record Man.
 Hopping on the subway, heading downtown and then walking the Yonge Street strip was a blast.
 There was so much to do, so much to see and Yonge Street was never boring.
 I always hit the strip with another friend; I never walked around on Yonge Street at night all by myself.